 Once a horse passport is signed out of the food chain it can never be changed, and provided that passport stays with that horse, then that animal can never be slaughtered for meat.
 Microchips are now required when a new horse passport is issued, which are used to double-check the identity of the horse against the passport.

-If you would like all your horses’ passport information to be recorded, so we have it available in case of emergency, or if you have any questions, please do not hesitate to contact us on 01622 813700.
+We ask you to check we have your horse's passport and microchip informatoin officially recorded, so we have it available in case of emergency.
+If you have any questions, please do not hesitate to contact us on 01622 813700.

 All horse passports must have a section IX.
 This is to confirm whether or not the horse is intended or not intended to enter the human food chain.
 Some older passports do not have these pages.
 If this section is not present, you need to go back to the PIO that produced that passport and ask for the section to be included.

 If you do not have any passport at all, we can organise for one to be issued.
 If you have a pure-bred horse and would like a breed society passport (for example the Shetland Pony Society), you can contact the society directly to obtained a passport application form.
-We can then complete the form and implant a microchip at your convenience for £65 when paid on the day with our usual prompt payment discount, plus any visit fee.
+We can then complete the form and implant a microchip at your convenience.

-Alternatively we can supply PetId passports (which includes an identifying microchip with a full identification silhouette) for £90 when paid on the day with our usual prompt payment discount, plus any visit fee.
+Alternatively we can supply PetId passports (which includes an identifying microchip with a full identification silhouette).

 Please call the office on 01622 813700 if you would like more information.